Nikolaos Stratos

 Nikolaos Stratos (Νικόλαος Στράτος; 16 May 1872 – 28 November 1922 (15 November Old Style dating)) was a Prime Minister of Greece for a few days in May 1922.
 He was later tried and executed for his role in the Catastrophe of 1922.

 Early political career

 Born in 1872 in Loutro, Aetolia-Acarnania, Stratos was first elected to Parliament in 1902.
 He was chosen as Interior Minister in 1909 under Kiriakoulis Mavromichalis after the Military League took power.
-In 1910 he joined the Liberal party of Venizelos and in 1911 he was elected President of the Parliament.
+In 1910, he joined the Liberal Party of Eleftherios Venizelos.
+In 1911, Stratos was elected President of the Parliament.

-However, during the National Schism, he disagreed with the liberals and sided with King Constantine.
-In 1916 he founded the "National Conservative Party" and advocated neutrality during the World War.
+However, during the National Schism, he disagreed with the liberals and sided with Constantine I of Greece.
+In 1916, he founded the "National Conservative Party".
+He advocated neutrality during World War I.

 Prime minister

 In 1922, Greece was in turmoil as the war in Asia Minor was in a stalemate after the failure of the Greek attempt to capture Ankara the previous year.
 When Prime Minister Dimitrios Gounaris almost lost a vote of confidence, he resigned on 3 May 1922 (O.S.) and King Constantine I asked Stratos to form a government.
 Stratos ultimately deferred to Petros Protopapadakis who successfully formed a government a few days later.